fkautz/zt.dev/content/posts/gcp-buildpacks-old-compiler.md

 The system pulls in the oldest compiler rather than the latest golang compiler.
 You can see it pulling go1.14 instead of go1.17.6.

 # Resolution
-The most recent version of GCP BuildPacks now pulls in the latest compiler.
+The most recent version of GCP Buildpacks now pulls in the latest compiler.
 The above is now fixed and deployed.

 The fix is located in [this commit](https://github.com/GoogleCloudPlatform/buildpacks/commit/9b81ec3cca918acae5c1f82ba3d1dcf92c649986).